stevenc49/stevenc49.github.io/pages/journal.md

 I started with what I know about binary search and modified it by thinking of all the edge cases and eventually wound up at an acceptable solution.

+Looking back at some of the LC discussions, I may have over-complicated it and wrote more than I need to.
+The classical binary search would have suffice with a single line modification (return left if none found).

+I posted my solution in the discussions for feedback.

 -----------------------